ShreyasDL/Budget-Planner/README.md

 # Budget-Planner
-Used in keep track of monthly expenses
+Used to keep track of monthly expenses